 Important: All students must take the online safety training module before being permitted to using power tools.

-See an overview presentation of the Building Construction Technology department and information about some of the trade and professional jobs and their wage ranges (press a key to advance the slides).
+See a brief video about what students learn and do and an overview slide presentation of the Building Construction Technology department, including information about some of the trade and professional jobs and their wage ranges (press a key to advance the slides)

 - Hands-on instruction in concrete, masonry, woodworking, carpentry, cabinet making, mechanical, plumbing, and electrical fields.